 Carpet bedding solves many problems for the average home gardener.
 I don’t know about you, but my eyes cross when I start looking at the pretty gardening magazines and the intricate arrangements of plants in each garden bed.
 So many rules to remember!
 So many colors!
 And then you have to deal with green…all that green…so many shades…

 I love beautifully designed gardens, but I’m not especially gifted in the design area.
 I tend to rely on the same tried and true annuals in my hot, sunny, clay-soil zone 6b garden.
-Zinnias, marigolds, Bachelor’s buttons and sunflowers dominate most of the areas dedicated to flowers with the exception of my window boxes, where the German tradition of summer geraniums continues in my household.
+Zinnias, marigolds, Bachelor’s buttons, four o’clocks, and the German tradition of summer geraniums continue in my household.
+July in the garden means lots of heat-resistant plants.

 I realized today that with just a handful of flowers that grow well in my garden, my yard is actually quite suitable for carpet bedding.